manish-83-ops/Machine-learning-Manish-Kumar/README.md

 # Machine-learning-basic-project
-this is my first git repo
+This is my first repo